Apple Upside Down Cake

 Baking

-- Bake the cake in pre-heated oven for 30 to 35 minutes.
+- Bake the cake in pre-heated oven for about 35 minutes (depending on your oven it can take longer).
 If the cake is browning too much towards the final 5 minutes, and the center is not yet cooked, cover it with a piece of aluminum foil.

 - Let the cake cool down another 20 to 25 minutes before slicing and serving.